 Before your appointment, make a list of:

 - Any symptoms you or your family noticed and for how long.
-Ask friends or relatives if they've felt concerned about your behavior and what they've noticed.
+Ask friends or relatives if they've been worried about your behavior and what they've seen.

-- Key personal information, including traumatic events in your past and any current, major stressors.
-Find out about your family's medical history, including any history of mental illness.
+- Key personal information, including events that have caused distress in the past and any major stressors.
+Find out about your family's medical history, including any history of mental health problems.

-- All medications you take, including the names and doses of any medications, herbs, vitamins or other supplements.
+- All medicines you take.
+Include the names and doses of any medicines, herbs, vitamins or other supplements that you take.

-- Questions to ask your doctor to make the most of your appointment.
+- Questions to ask your doctor or mental health professional to make the most of your appointment.